 Source: Processed data, 2020

-To appraise whether the numbers mentioned above are valid, therefore, they must be compared with the R table in DF=N-2 and in 0.05 probability level.
-In this case, the DF score exhibits 57.
-The R table in the 57 degree of freedom with 0.05 probability is 0.2564.
-Build upon table 4 and table 5, the Pearson Correlation manifests higher correlation score than 0.2564.
-Thus, every bit of question that is used to measure the organizational culture and financial reporting variables is proven to be valid.
+Subsequently, to determine whether the numbers earlier stated are valid, they need to be compared with the R table in DF=N-2 and in 0.05 probability level.
+In this instance, the DF score is 57.
+The R table in the 57 degrees of freedom with 0.05 probabilities is 0.2564.
+Based on tables 4 and 5, the Pearson Correlation shows a higher score than 0.2564.
+Therefore, every bit of question used to measure the organizational culture and financial reporting variables is proven to be valid.

 Reliability Test

-In connection with the validity test, reliability test is applied to the proven-valid-questions.
-The reliability test uses internal consistency method with alpha coefficient approach.
+In accordance with the validity test, the reliability analysis is applied to the proven-valid-questions.
+It applies internal consistency and alpha coefficient methods.

-Table 6.
-The Results of Organizational Culture Variables Reliability Test
+Table 6: The Results from Organizational Culture Variables Reliability Test